GNOME/geary/README.md

 Code Of Conduct
 ---------------

-We follow the [Contributor Covenant](./code-of-conduct.md) as our Code of Conduct.
+As Geary is part of the GNOME community (and is hosted on its infrastructure), it follows the [GNOME Code of Conduct](https://conduct.gnome.org/).
 All communications in project spaces are expected to adhere to it.

 Contributing to Geary
 ---------------------